romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can you identify the event that triggered a GitHub Actions workflow?
+Q: How can you identify the event that triggered a GitHub Actions workflow?
 <details><summary>Show the answer</summary><p>

 - **By checking the GITHUB_EVENT_NAME environment variable in the workflow run logs**